syncfusion-content/blazor-docs/blazor/scheduler/how-to/enable-scroll-option-on-all-day-section.md

 ---
 layout: post
-title: How to Enable Scroll Option On All Day Section in Blazor Scheduler Component | Syncfusion
-description: Checkout and learn about Enable Scroll Option On All Day Section in Blazor Scheduler component of Syncfusion, and more details.
+title: All-day scroller
+description: This section explains how to enable scroller for all-day row in the scheduler
 platform: Blazor
 control: Scheduler
 documentation: ug
----

----
-title: "All-day scroller"
-component: "Scheduler"
-description: "This section explains how to enable scroller for all-day row in the scheduler"
 ---

 # Enable scroll option on all-day section